What is a Computerized Maintenance Management System (CMMS)?

 For some users, implementing CMMS can be a challenge.
 Learning how to navigate the software, exploring the different functionalities, and training your team to use the new software are time–consuming processes.

-Most businesses that implement a CMMS only use a few of the available features.
-That’s why eMaint built a special learning portal (eMaint University) designed to train users so they can make full use of their CMMS.
+Most businesses that implement a computerized maintenance management system only use a few of the available CMMS features.
+That’s why eMaint built a special learning portal called eMaint University, which is designed to train users so they can make full use of their CMMS.
 It’s available 24 hours a day, seven days a week, so users in any time zone can take full advantage.

 The result?
 Users achieve full implementation without the headaches of training and onboarding.
 That drives rapid adoption of some of eMaint’s best functionality.
 And very quickly, it translates to a sharp reduction in downtime, longer asset lifespan, and an overall increase in operational efficiency.